cfw-guide/dsi.cfw.guide/docs/de_DE/faq.md

 - hiyaCFW will only work on the system it was set up for
 - Even if you are using nds-bootstrap or a flashcard, friend codes in online NDS games will be reset when attempting to go online using a different console

+## How do I switch to a new SD card after setting up homebrew?
+Format your new SD card using the [SD Card Setup](sd-card-setup.html) instructions, then simply move your data from the old SD card to the new one.

+## Can I still use my system normally without the SD card inserted after setting up homebrew?
+Yes.
+If you did not install Unlaunch, your system will remain completely unmodified.
+If you *did* install Unlaunch, you may need to [configure Unlaunch](installing-unlaunch.html#section-iii-post-unlaunch-configuration) to automatically boot the original DSi Menu under specified conditions.

 ## The [Unlaunch page](https://problemkaputt.de/unlaunch.htm) says that version 2.0 is not known to be safe.
 Should I use a previous version instead?
 The Unlaunch page has not been updated since version 2.0 was released, which was over two years ago.
 The vast majority of users experience no issues with this version, so it is considered safe.

-## How do I install DSiWare?
+## How do I run dumped DSiWare?
-There are three ways to play DSiWare on a DSi:
-- Simply run the ROM from TWiLight Menu++, this is the simplest and the only limit is the size of your SD card, however there are some minor compatibility issues
-- Install [hiyaCFW](https://wiki.ds-homebrew.com/hiyacfw/installing), then install the DSiWare using either [NTM](https://github.com/Epicpkmn11/NTM/releases) or [TMFH](https://github.com/JeffRuLz/TMFH/releases), as this is the actual DSi Menu this has a limit of 39 titles, but compatibility is perfect
-- Install directly to the SysNAND DSi Menu using [NTM](https://github.com/Epicpkmn11/NTM/releases), this also has perfect compatibility, but the 39 title and 1024 Block (128 MiB) limits both apply and there is an extremely minor brick risk due to writing to the internal NAND
+The recommended method is to simply launch them with TWiLight Menu++, due to the simple drag-and-drop method and there being no arbitrary limit.
+When nds-bootstrap is set as the launch method, it also gains the benefits of cheats and screenshots, as well as any other benefit provided by the in-game menu.

+However, for the few titles that are incompatible, you can use [NTM](https://github.com/Epicpkmn11/NTM/releases) to install them on either internal memory or [hiyaCFW's SDNAND](https://wiki.ds-homebrew.com/hiyacfw/installing).
+In addition to lacking the benefits above, there is also a limit of 39 titles that cannot exceed 128 MiB/1,024 blocks in size.
+For SysNAND, there is also a very small risk of bricking the system when writing to the internal NAND.